amolloy/LinkAgainstTheWorldStudio/docs/EditorMapFormat.md

 A tile layer is a rectangular grid of tiles and terrains which represents a layer of the map.
 All tiles in the tile layer must come from the same tile set.
 Likewise, all terrains must use that same tile set.

-A tile layer is represented by an XML plist with the following keys:
+A tile layer is represented by a JSON file with the following keys:

  Key | Value Description
 -----|-------------------